GNOME/gtk/docs/reference/gtk/getting_started.md

 As seen above, `example-1.c` builds further upon `example-0.c` by adding a button to our window, with the label "Hello World".
 Two new `GtkWidget` pointers are declared to accomplish this, `button` and `box`.
-The box variable is created to store a [class@Gtk.Box], which is GTK's way of controlling the size and layout of buttons.
+The box variable is created to store a [class@Gtk.Box], which is one of GTK's ways of controlling the size and layout of widgets.

 The `GtkBox` widget is created with [ctor@Gtk.Box.new], which takes a [enum@Gtk.Orientation] enumeration value as parameter.
 The buttons which